hadronized/luminance/README.md

 # What’s included?

 `luminance` is a rendering framework, not a 3D engine.
-As so, it doesn’t include stuff like lights, materials, assement management nor scene description.
-It only provides a rendering framework you can plug in whatever other libraries you want.
+As so, it doesn’t include stuff like lights, materials, asset management nor scene description.
+It only provides a rendering framework you can plug in whatever libraries you want to.
-The single restriction – yet – is that you must have an operating system whith **OpenGL** installed.
+The single restriction – yet – is that you must have an operating system with **OpenGL** installed.

 ## Features set